- Atmospheric Science

 The Financial Research Project Manager reports to the Post Award Manager in the Walter Scott, Jr, College of Engineering at the Colorado State University.

 Remote work is negotiable depending on the experience of the candidate.
 Remote work candidates will be considered, however periodic on-campus presence may be necessary (e.g.: staff retreat) but not on a regular basis.
-Therefore, candidates are expected to commute to Fort Collins when necessary.
+Therefore, candidates are expected to be within driving distance of Fort Collins.

 Full details Position Summary